kgururaj/GenomicsDB_wiki/Compiling-GenomicsDB.md

 * GNU/Linux system: we have been testing on CentOS 6 and 7 (almost identical to RHEL 6 and 7) and Ubuntu Trusty (14.04).
 * Dependencies from TileDB
     * Zlib headers and libraries
-    * OpenSSL headers and libraries
+    * OpenSSL headers and libraries.
-*  gcc version >= 4.9.0 (C++-11 and OpenMP v4 compatible), we have been testing with gcc-4.9.1.
+*  gcc version >= 4.9.0 (C++-11 and OpenMP v4 compatible).
+We have been testing with gcc-4.9.1.

     Note that we use directives from OpenMP specification v4.
 This is supported on gcc versions >= 4.9.0.
 Without a new enough compiler, you will see compilation errors around the line listed below:

         #pragma omp parallel for default(shared) num_threads(m_num_parallel_vcf_files) reduction(l0_sum_up : combined_histogram)

-    Alternately, you can disable using OpenMP by omitting the flag OPENMP=1 during compilation (see below).
+    Alternately, you can disable the use of OpenMP by omitting the flag OPENMP=1 during compilation (see below).
 You may lose some performance during loading without OpenMP.
-* *NOTE*: We use git submodules to pull in the remaining mandatory dependencies - you can skip directly to the [[building|Compiling-GenomicsDB#Building]] section if you do not wish to manually fetch and build the following dependencies.
+* *NOTE*: We use git submodules to pull in the remaining mandatory dependencies - you can skip directly to the [[optional pre-requisites|Compiling-GenomicsDB#optional-pre-requisites]] section if you do not wish to manually fetch and build the following mandatory dependencies.
 * TileDB

         git clone https://github.com/Intel-HLS/TileDB.git

-* [Rapidjson library](https://github.com/miloyip/rapidjson): Parameters are passed to TileDB tools/examples through a JSON file - Rapidjson is used to parse this JSON file.
+* [Rapidjson library](https://github.com/miloyip/rapidjson): Parameters are passed to TileDB tools/examples through a
+* JSON file - Rapidjson is used to parse this JSON file.
 The library is a header-only library - no compilation needed.

         git clone https://github.com/miloyip/rapidjson